-On 8 March 2022, President Biden signed an Executive Order 14066 "Prohibiting Certain Imports and New Investments With Respect to Continued Russian Federation Efforts to Undermine the Sovereignty and Territorial Integrity of Ukraine" ("EO 14066").
-Unlike prior sanctions measures and export restrictions, EO 14066 prohibits imports into the United States, directly or indirectly, of oil and related energy products of Russian Federation origin and prohibits US Persons from engaging in new investment in, or financing or facilitating new investment in, Russia's energy sector.
+On 8 March 2022, President Biden signed an Executive Order "Prohibiting Certain Imports and New Investments With Respect to Continued Russian Federation Efforts to Undermine the Sovereignty and Territorial Integrity of Ukraine" (the "March 8 EO").
+Unlike prior sanctions measures and export restrictions, the March 8 EO prohibits imports into the United States, directly or indirectly, of oil and related energy products of Russian Federation origin and prohibits US Persons from engaging in new investment in, or financing or facilitating new investment in, Russia's energy sector.

-Specifically, EO 14066 prohibits:
+Specifically, the March 8 EO prohibits:

-- the import of crude oil; petroleum; petroleum fuels, oils, and products of their distillation; liquified natural gas; coal; and coal products of Russian Federation origin into the United States; - new investment in the energy sector in the Russian Federation by a US Person, wherever located; and - any approval, financing, facilitation, or guarantee by a US Person, wherever located, of a transaction by a non-US person where the transaction by that non-US person would be prohibited by EO 14066 if performed by a US Person or within the United States.
+- the import of crude oil; petroleum; petroleum fuels, oils, and products of their distillation; liquified natural gas; coal; and coal products of Russian Federation origin into the United States; - new investment in the energy sector in the Russian Federation by a US Person, wherever located; and - any approval, financing, facilitation, or guarantee by a US Person, wherever located, of a transaction by a non-US person where the transaction by that non-US person would be prohibited by the March 8 EO if performed by a US Person or within the United States.

-OFAC also issued a new General License in conjunction with EO 14066.
+OFAC also issued a new General License in conjunction with the March 8 EO.

-- General License 16: authorizes, through 21 April 2022, all transactions that are ordinarily incident and necessary to the importation into US of crude oil; petroleum; petroleum fuels, oils, and products of their distillation; liquified natural gas; coal; and coal products of Russian Federation origin pursuant to written contracts or written agreements entered prior to 8 March 2022. - OFAC also has provided guidance at FAQ 1,014 that EO 14066 does not prohibit the import into the US of non-Russian origin products that have transited through Russia or departed from Russian ports.
+General License 16: authorizes, through 21 April 2022, all transactions that are ordinarily incident and necessary to the importation into US of crude oil; petroleum; petroleum fuels, oils, and products of their distillation; liquified natural gas; coal; and coal products of Russian Federation origin pursuant to written contracts or written agreements entered prior to 8 March 2022.

+OFAC also has provided guidance at FAQ 1,014 that the March 8 EO does not prohibit the import into the US of non-Russian origin products that have transited through Russia or departed from Russian ports.